Homemade Eggnog Recipe – with or without alcohol!

 - Pour mixture into a saucepan over low heat; add cinnamon stick and cloves.

-- Cook the eggnog slowly for about 10-12 minutes after it starts to steam, stirring frequently until mixture starts to thicken.
+- Cook the eggnog slowly for about 10 to 12 minutes after it starts to steam, stirring frequently until mixture starts to thicken.
 Slow is important!
 If you cook it too quickly, the mixture will curdle.
 Keep the heat low and do not simmer or boil.
 If you think the mixture is getting close to simmering or boiling, take it off the heat and stir vigorously to bring down the temperature.

 - Once the mixture has thickened, remove from heat and stir in vanilla extract.
 Strain the mixture using a fine-mesh strainer to remove the cloves and cinnamon stick.